julio-alvarenga/game-player/README.md

 # game-player

-To see these scripts in action, check out my game "Light Polymer" at https://alvarengajulio.itch.io/lightpolymer-demo
+**To see these scripts in action**, check out my game "Light Polymer" at https://alvarengajulio.itch.io/lightpolymer-demo

 These 3 classes work together to make an in-game character feel alive.
 The Locomotion class moves the player, while the Action class animates them.
 Combine them and you can make a humanoid model move around the world.